levkk/levthe.dev/content/posts/yet-another-language-tutorial/index.md

         let token = stream.next().expect("expected a token");

         match token {
+            // Convert the number token to a term containing a value.
+            // No other tokens are supported here, so throw
+            // a syntax error if another token is there instead.
             Token::Number(n) => Term::Value(Value::Number(n)),
             _ => panic!("syntax error, expected term, got: {:?}", token),
         }